-This sample has all of its view controllers loaded from the same nib, with exception to "FourViewController".
-In general it is good practice to keep view controllers in separate nibs to reduce nib load time at startup and to organize your nibs more efficiently.
-Since FourViewController class is loaded externally (has its own nib), its "viewDidLoad" will not be called at startup.
-Rather, it will be called when the user first taps its tab item.
-To illustrate this point, FourViewController uses awakeFromNib to set its UITabBarItem.
+This sample has all of its view controllers loaded from the same Storyboard, with exception to "FourViewController".
+In general it is good practice to keep a group of view controllers in separate storyboards to organize your Stoyboards more efficiently.

 What to do when home button is pressed, incoming call SMS, etc. since you app can be interrupted:

 - (void)applicationDidEnterBackground:(UIApplication *)application

 In iOS 4 and later this method called when the application is no longer visible.
 The application

 is still in memory and this method has five seconds to perform any cleanup before the application

 It is recommended that background enabled applications save their state here.

 In iOS 4.x and later, this is called when the system must completely terminate